rkudela/ifcb-test/Installation.md

 On the administration page, navigate to "Time Series" and click on "Add Another Time Series".
 Give your time series a short name (no spaces) and a brief description, and set "enabled" to "true".
 Next, fill in the empty path entry with the path `/mnt/ifcb` (or appropriate subdirectory if your data is in a subdirectory).
 Make sure that default setting of "raw" is selected under the path.
 The correct directory to add is either one that contains data files, or one that contains a subdirectory for each year that has data.

-Click the blue "Save" button (not the "Add Path" button).
+Click the blue "Save" button (not the "Add Another Path" button).
 Then click the "Check paths" button.
 You should receive a message indicating that data has been found at the path you specified.
 If you see a message that data is not found, you have either set the path wrong or there is a problem accessing your data share.

 Once "Check paths" succeeds, click "Accede".
 Navigate back to the time series by clicking on time series link.
 Now if you reload repeatedly you should see data appear on the timeline.